FedeClaudi/Term.jl/docs/src/basics/renderables.md

         end
     ```

     stores a bit of plain text (i.e. without any style information) but also the same text with style information (`text`).
 Text is created as described earlier, using `apply_style`.
 The other bit of information is the `Measure` object. `Measure` keeps track of the size of objects as they will be rendered in the terminal (i.e., wihtout style markup or ANSI codes).
-It sores a width (`w`) and height (`h`) attribute keeping track of text width and number of lines.
+It stores a width (`w`) and height (`h`) attribute keeping track of text width and number of lines.
 The `Measure` of a segment is just that: the `textwidth` of `Segment.plain` and the number of lines in it.

     When creating a renderable.
 This will generally produce the content that will be ultimately be printed to te terminal by generating a list of `Segment`s.
 When the renderable is printed out, its `Segment.text`s are printed to the console in sequence.
 The `Measure` of a renderable is a combination of the `Measure` of the individual segments.
 It provides information about the renderable's width and number of lines, crucial when creating layouts!

 ## Renderable
 The most generic renderable type is the creatively named `Renderable`.
 You'll very rarely create an instance of a `Renderable` from scratch.
 More generally `Term` will create one while performing another operation.
 For example: in the next page we'll see how to stack multiple renderables to crate a complex layout.
 Each renderable can be any `AbstractRenderable`-like object (including string).
-So if you're stacking a `Panel`, a `TextBox` an a `String`, what type should the resulting renderable object be?
+So if you're stacking a `Panel`, a `TextBox` and a `String`, what type should the resulting renderable object be?
 Well the generic but useful `Renderable` of course.

 ## RenderableText